-It’s that time of the month . . . time introduce you to February’s Morning Work Station Activities, and I just know you’re going to LOVE them!!!!!
+It’s that time of the month . . . time introduce you to my Morning Work Activities for February, and I just know you’re going to LOVE them!!!!!

 You’ll find a brief listing and a picture of each activity below.
 There are 36 activities, so I’m going to make it kind of quick.
 But, remember, if you would like to know where I secured various items that I use with these activities, just click on THIS LINK to see a breakdown of all the materials I use in each activity.